tdicomitis/blogging-site/README.md

 ---
 ### CRUD

 First, we need to create a new directory called `models`.
-Then, we will create a new file called `post.js` to store our blueprint for Post.
+Then, we will create a new file in `models` called `post.js` to store our blueprint for Post.

 ```js
 var mongoose = require('mongoose');